aarcg/GettingAndCleaningDataProject/Codebook.md

 These are included to correlate a subject with an activity and all the associated signals.

 ## Variables
-The names of the original variables were modified to avoid the use of dahses (-), dots (.), and abbreviations.
+The names of the original variables were modified to avoid the use of dashes (-), dots (.), and abbreviations.
 For example, tBodyAcc-mean()-X would become timeBodyAccelerationMeanX.

 ### subject
 The number used to identify the subject performing the associated activities.
 The values in the dataset range from 1 to 30.
 The variable in the dataset is named as follows: